interview4aria/react-vehicle-interview/README.md

 We have a vehicle detail page API endpoint `GET: /api/vehicles/{vehicle_id}`.
-Make the name of each vehicle name a link in the vehicle list page that take you to a vehicle detail page base on the vehicle type.
+Make the name of each vehicle a link in the vehicle list page that take you to a vehicle detail page base on the vehicle type.
-For example, all vehicles that are cars should go to /car/{vehicle_id} and all vehicles that are of type boat should go to `/boat/{vehicle_id}`.
+For example, all vehicles that are cars should go to /cars/{vehicle_id} and all vehicles that are of type boat should go to `/boats/{vehicle_id}`.

-In the demo and meeting we'll also discuss

-* In our production environment the inquiry page is loading extremely slow despite working fine in the dev and qa environments.
-What may be the performance issue with this page.
-Describe or prototype any solutions you could make to this application to improve the performance problems.

 ## Running Tests